vikasreddy636/markerlessBoMI_FaMa/README.md

 Figure 7.
 Window to tune the customization parameters.

 **Step 5: Practice**.
 When you finish with the customization step, you can press the button **Pratice** and a window as the one in Figure 8 will appear.
 At this point you will start the **reaching task**.
+**[IMPORTANT!!
+If for any reason you are stuck and you want to close the application press the key 'p' in your keyboard and it will pause the program]**

+The reaching

 ![BoMI_8](https://user-images.githubusercontent.com/75327840/142374722-5f860b01-58fd-4293-882d-bfee32afd507.png)